 We will provide you a copy of the Drug List.
-To get the most complete and current information about which drugs are covered, you can visit the plan's website (www.cnchealthplan.com) or call Customer Experience Team.
+To get the most complete and current information about which drugs are covered, you can visit the plan's website www.cnchealthplan.com/medication-look-up-2023 or call your Customer Experience Team.

-SECTION 4 Your monthly costs for Southwestern Health Select (HMO)
+SECTION 4 Your monthly costs for Care N' Care Choice Premium